Open main menu Close main menu

 Further study

 Once you graduate, you’ll be ready to work as a junior construction manager.
-With further study, like Unitec’s Bachelor of Construction (Construction Management), you’ll be able to work independently in a number of jobs, including as a qualified construction manager.
+With further study, like Unitec’s Bachelor of Construction (Construction Management), you’ll be able to work independently in many jobs, including as a qualified construction manager.

 Preparing for study